leofab/chess-vue-mongo-springboot/README.md

 ### Frontend:

-Vite: Fast build tool and development server that is used in this project along with Vue.js for building the frontend. [https://vuejs.org/](Vite Documentation)🚀
+Vite: Fast build tool and development server that is used in this project along with Vue.js for building the frontend. [!Vite Documentation](https://vuejs.org/)🚀
-Vue.js: A progressive JavaScript framework for building user interfaces. [https://vuejs.org/](Vue.js Documentation)😎
+Vue.js: A progressive JavaScript framework for building user interfaces. [!Vue.js Documentation](https://vuejs.org/)😎
-Vuex: A state management library for Vue.js that is used for managing the application's state. [https://vuex.vuejs.org/](Vuex Documentation)📊
+Vuex: A state management library for Vue.js that is used for managing the application's state. [!Vuex Documentation](https://vuex.vuejs.org/)📊
-VueRouter: A routing library for Vue.js that is used for navigating between different views in the application. [https://router.vuejs.org/](VueRouter Documentation)🚦
+VueRouter: A routing library for Vue.js that is used for navigating between different views in the application. [!VueRouter Documentation](https://router.vuejs.org/)🚦

 ### Backend:

 SpringBoot: A Java-based framework that is used for building the backend of the application.
-It provides a simple and efficient way to build APIs and handle HTTP requests. [https://spring.io/projects/spring-boot](SpringBoot Documentation) 🚀
+It provides a simple and efficient way to build APIs and handle HTTP requests. [!SpringBoot Documentation](https://spring.io/projects/spring-boot) 🚀
-MongoDB: A NoSQL database that is used for storing data related to the chess application. [https://docs.mongodb.com/](MongoDB Documentation) 📊
+MongoDB: A NoSQL database that is used for storing data related to the chess application. [!MongoDB Documentation](https://docs.mongodb.com/) 📊

 ### Java Chess Logic:

-DeepBlue UML: An inspiration for the chess business logic that is implemented in this project. [https://example.com/deepblue-uml](DeepBlue UML Reference) 📈
+DeepBlue UML: An inspiration for the chess business logic that is implemented in this project. [!DeepBlue UML Reference](https://example.com/deepblue-uml) 📈

 ## Workflow 🚀